clif-consortium/project-template/output/README.md

-## Resultsdirectory
+## Output directory

-Use this directory to store intermediate or aggregate results.
+Use this directory to store intermediate or final results.

-This folder should contain all the aggregate project results that will be delivered to the project PI via the specified aggregation method.
-Having all results in one folder will make exporting the contents more convenient
+**The `final` folder should contain all the aggregate project results that will be delivered to the project PI via the specified aggregation method.
+Having all results in one folder will make exporting the contents more convenient**

-files should have the naming syntax of [RESULT_NAME]_[SITE_NAME]_[SYSTEM_TIME].pdf.
+Files should have the naming syntax of [RESULT_NAME]_[SITE_NAME]_[SYSTEM_TIME].pdf.
 Use the config object to get the site name.

-For example, this code exports a pdf file with the name Table_One_2024-10-04_UCMC.pdf to the results folder:
+For example, the below code exports a pdf file with the name Table_One_2024-10-04_UCMC.pdf to the results folder:

 R example:
 ```